astronomer/astro-docs/ac/next/04_deploy-dags.md

 2. Install the Helm chart using the following command:

     ```sh
-    helm install --name <your-release-name>
+    helm install --name <your-airflow-namespace>
     ```

-    To find your release name for Airflow, you can run:
+    To find your Airflow namespace you can run:

     ```sh
     kubectl get ns